bvanderbeek/TauP.jl/README.md

 ```

 ## Attention Non-Windows Users!
 For JavaCall to function properly, please set the environment variable `JULIA_COPY_STACKS = 1` before starting Julia.
 See [JavaCall documentation](https://github.com/JuliaInterop/JavaCall.jl) for more details.
+However, this may break Julia's multi-threading (e.g., [this issue](https://github.com/JuliaLang/julia/issues/44589))

 Additionally, MacOS users must start Julia with the flag `julia --handle-signals=no` to avoid Java-related segmentation faults.